mohokh67/node-lets-chat/readme.md

 # Chat Application with Nodejs
 This is my first Nodejs application.
 I like the idea and how fast and clean is the code.
-I used follwing technologies and libraries for this app:
+I used following technologies and libraries for this app:
 * node
 * express
 * socket.io